ThatMantis/POH_Lab_ONT_NGS/_episodes/09-Assembly.md

 > ~~~
 > {: .bash}
 >
-> We can then see an output like this:
+> We can then see an output that looks something like this (note that you may or may not get the same result as shown, its normal!):
 >
 > ~~~
 > stats for ./flye_output/assembly.fasta